TalasaDev/FrontendMentor-QR-code-component/README.md

 }
 ```
 - **Centering a DIV:**: Repeat avec moi: margin: auto, margin: auto, margin: auto,margin: auto, margin: auto, margin: auto,margin: auto, margin: auto, margin: auto,margin: auto, margin: auto, margin: auto,margin: auto, margin: auto, margin: auto,margin: auto, margin: auto, margin: auto,...
-  Centering a [<div>], in this case, the Qr component.
-I started with "mobile-first design" where everything was marvelously perfect in a to-good-to-be-truth world.
+  Centering a div, in this case, the Qr component.
+I started with mobile-first design approach, where everything was marvelously perfect in a to-good-to-be-truth world.
 When changing the size of the browser, everything stayed stuck to the left side.
 It was super mean.
 Adding the property {margin: auto} in the body is the ticket to Wonderland.

 ```HTML
 body {